mlukasek/QDTool/README.md

 # QDTool

-### Simple tool for converting different types of SHARP MZ QuickDisk and tape files between each other - QDF, MZQ, MZT, MZF, ...
+### Simple tool for converting and editing different types of SHARP MZ QuickDisk and tape files between each other - QDF, MZQ, MZT, MZF, ...
-QDTool can also be used to edit files.
-You can reorder, add or delete files.
+You can also reorder, add or delete files.
 Drag&Drop is supported.
 For example, in addition to QuickDisk files, you can easily create a multi-file MZT file for UniCMT with files in the correct order for sequential load.
 QDTool also includes a simple file browser.

 <img width="786" height="443" src="https://github.com/mlukasek/QDTool/blob/c911edfe775f9a6410da1737b589abbe53808668/images/QDTool_scr_2024-02-25.png">